zoldber/MLSandbox/README.md

 ### Some Noteworthy Points on Design Philosophy

 #### 1. Interfacing and Abstraction
 Feeding sample features to a model or assigning parameters should be as discrete as possible, and prioritize interoperability.
-Network interfacing will generally avoid the use of classes or structs that wrap (and obfuscate) data.
 All models *and* network components should output a vector of activation values as an array of ordinary type, or, at most, a scalar result derived with minimal complexity (e.g. a max or a min activation value within the prediction vector). _The general aim of these models is explicit interfacing with primitive blocks and data structures, as opposed to abstracting them for brevity_.

 #### 2. Use of Templates
-Models, network components, and primitives implement a universal generic denoted **fp** (for "floating point") through the use of hierarchical templates.
+Models, network components, and primitives implement a generic denoted **fp** (for "floating point") through the use of hierarchical templates.
 Precision and performance of a model are largely defined by the representation of the floating point values therein, and specific applications will often warrant the use of a long double over a float, etc.

 #### 3. Dependencies
 None, as non-STL libraries (with the _possible_ exception of parallelizing libs) are avoided entirely.
 It's worth noting that many network demos in this repo will include custom headers for importing data.
 This minimizes distraction from network-specific code blocks in the demo program, and all reads are cast as ordinary arrays before being fed into a network.
 I've also made the repo of each custom import header public for ease of debugging / convenience / reference etc.